pandeyajit282/House_price_prediction_kaggle-competition/README.md

 #  Kaggle House Price Prediction Competition

 ### Project Overview
  - This repository contains my solution for the Kaggle House Price Prediction competition.
 The objective of this competition was to predict house prices based on a set of      features using regression techniques.
 I participated in this competition, implemented various regression models, and achieved a rank of 2200 with a score of 0.196.
-This     README provides an overview of the project, the data, the models used, and how to reproduce the results.
+This     README provides an overview of the project, the data, the models used.

 ### Dataset
 - https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques